surfsky/WebDAVSharp.Server/README.md

 WebDAVSharp.Server
 ==================

-Ported WebDAV# server to Dot.Net Core 2.0 [Adrian].
+Ported WebDAV# server to Dot.Net netframework and netcore 3.0 [Adrian].

 A WebDAV server, coded in C#, which can be used for various WebDAV .NET applications.